Sheffield weather forecast: Bright sunshine but cloud could spoil plans later

 What will the weather be like tomorrow in Sheffield?

-Tomorrow will be less sunny but slightly warmer, with sunny spells, cloud and a maximum temperature of 13C.
+Tomorrow will be similar, with a mixture of sunny spells, cloud and a maximum temperature of 13C.

 What is the long-term forecast for Sheffield?

-The rest of the week is then set to see a mixture of sunny spells and cloud, with temperatures ranging from 8-14C.
+The rest of the week is then set to see a mixture of sunny spells and cloud, with temperatures ranging from 7-13C.

 Looking further ahead, the beginning of November is set to see changeable and windy weather, with bands of rain or showers, interspersed with drier, quieter spells, according to the Met Office.